 General Managers must get buy-in from their staff

-It is so easy to get caught up in the day to day tasks going on in an automotive repair shop.
+It is so easy for us to get caught up in the day to day tasks going on in an automotive repair shop.
 If you do not reserve a block of time to work on the nuts and bolts of your business, then it is not going to happen.
 Go in your office for an hour and shut the door.
 Don’t forget to also tell your crew that you are not to be bothered for that hour.
 During that time, study the methods that will increase your effectiveness as both a leader and a general manager.
 It will save you countless headaches and so much time down the line.
 Do not do this at home!
 Operating hours are for business, so you need to take that time to find perspective.
 Then go home and recharge with your family.

 GM Checklist, Tasks 9-10